Mental health nursing: New Zealand

 Mental Health Nurses in New Zealand require a diploma or degree in nursing.
 All nurses are now trained in both general and mental health, as part of their three-year degree training programme.
 Mental health nurses are often requested to complete a graduate diploma or a post graduate certificate in mental health, if they are employed by a District Health Board.
 This gives additional training that is specific to working with people with mental health issues.

 Sweden

-In Sweden, to become a registered psychiatric nurse one must first become a registered nurse which requires a BSc.
-(Bachelor of Science) in Nursing (three years of full-time study, 180 higher education credits).
-Then, one must complete one year of graduate studies in psychiatric/mental health nursing (60 higher education credits), which also includes writing a MSc.
-(Master of Science) thesis.
+In Sweden, to become a registered psychiatric nurse one must first become a registered nurse which requires a BSc (Bachelor of Science) in Nursing (three years of full-time study, 180 higher education credits).
+Then, one must complete one year of graduate studies in psychiatric/mental health nursing (60 higher education credits), which also includes writing a MSc (Master of Science) thesis.
 The registered psychiatric nurse is an evolving profession in Sweden.
 However, unlike in countries such as the US, there is no psychiatric-mental health nurse practitioner, so in Sweden, the profession cannot for example prescribe pharmacological treatment.
-Studies indicate that the nurses themselves wish for such clinical ladder programs to recognize and motivate the continuing professional development of their profession.